philipphager/ultr-cm-vs-ips/README.md

-# Are Neural Click Models Pointwise IPS Rankers?
+# Contrasting Neural Click Models and Pointwise IPS Rankers
-Source code for our paper `Are Neural Click Models Pointwise IPS Rankers?`.
+Source code for our paper `Contrasting Neural Click Models and Pointwise IPS Rankers`.

 ## Data
 The project automatically downloads public datasets to `~/.ltr-datasets/` on first execution.